Keenan Allen Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Recent Performances

-- In last week's matchup with the Broncos, Allen hauled in four passes for 44 yards and scored one touchdown while being targeted nine times.
+- Against the Broncos last week, Allen was targeted nine times and totaled 44 yards on four receptions while scoring one touchdown.

-- Allen has hauled in 14 passes (on 25 targets) for 157 yards (52.3 per game) and two touchdowns over his last three outings.
+- Allen has caught 14 passes on 25 targets for 157 yards and two touchdowns during his last three games, averaging 52.3 yards per game.

 Allen's Los Angeles Teammates